Emergency

 Toothache or abscess

-Toothaches can eventually become abscesses if not appropriately addressed.
-Abscesses are infections that occur around the root of a tooth or in the space between the teeth and gums.
-It’s a serious condition that can damage tissue and surrounding teeth, and can spread to other parts of the body if left untreated.
-Consider thoroughly rinsing your mouth with a warm salt-water solution or apply a cold compress to the outside of the mouth or cheek to help manage symptoms until you can be seen.
-Anti-inflammatory drugs, such as Tylenol™, or Advil™, can also help ease any immediate discomfort.
-To reduce the risk of costly complications and to prevent increasing pain or discomfort, seek attention immediately.
-Contact us as soon as possible to schedule an appointment.
-Our team can help address the problem and best course of action when you visit us for an assessment.
+Toothaches can eventually become dental abscesses if not appropriately addressed.
+Dental abscesses are bacterial infections that occur around the tooth root or in the space between the teeth and gum tissue.
+It’s a serious medical condition that can damage oral tissue and surrounding teeth, and can spread to other body parts if left untreated.
+Consider thoroughly rinsing your mouth with a warm salt-water solution or apply a cold ice compress to the outside of the mouth or facial cheek to help manage pain symptoms until you can be seen.
+Over-the-counter anti-inflammatory drugs, such as Tylenol™, or Advil™, can also help ease any immediate physical discomfort.
+To reduce the risk of costly medical complications and to prevent increasing tooth pain or patient discomfort, seek medical attention immediately.
+Contact us as soon as possible to schedule a dental appointment.
+Our dental team can help address the dental problem and best treatment course of action when you visit us for an oral assessment.

 2